BenjaminPoilve/GrooveFish/Readme.md

-#GrooveFish
+# GrooveFish

-I made this project for my friend clement, who could not get over the end of grooveshark.
+I made this project for my friend Clement back in 2016, who could not get over the end of grooveshark.

 Basically, this is a youtube backed playlist generator.